 Remaining as one of the sport’s leading racers, Sergio continued to push the boundaries of his car and rack up podium finishes throughout 2015 to 2019, becoming Mexico’s most prolific F1 podium scorer.
 In 2020, the Mexican claimed a rightfully-deserved maiden Grand Prix victory with a masterful drive for Racing Point in Bahrain.

-For 2021, Sergio finally receives his long overdue chance with one of the sport’s big three teams and aims to build on that winning momentum as he joins title-contenders Red Bull Racing.
+In 2021, Sergio finally received his long overdue chance with one of the sport’s big three teams and aims to build on that winning momentum as he joined title-contenders Red Bull Racing.
+Taking his second race victory in Azerbaijan, Sergio proved a formidable frontrunner with a further four podium finishes - including in front of his home crowd in Mexico City.

 Mike Conway has competed at the pinnacle of endurance racing for seven years.
 As one of Britain’s finest racing exports, he won the infamous Macau Grand Prix in 2006, was selected as Honda Racing’s Formula One test driver in 2007 and became a multiple race-winner in IndyCar.

-Stepping into the top fold of the World Endurance Championship with TOYOTA GAZOO Racing, Mike has claimed eight wins and 25 podiums across his time in the LMP class.
+Stepping into the top fold of the World Endurance Championship with TOYOTA GAZOO Racing, Mike has claimed 11 wins and 31 podiums across his time in the top-flight endurance class.
 In 2020, he achieved a lifelong dream and became World Champion with a stunning season, boasting four wins from eight races and a 100% podium finish record.